DeepwaterExploration/legacydocs/docs/guides/pi_setup.md

 ```
 You can ignore `/dev/media*`

-The different video numbers in each section represents the different encoding format.
+The different video numbers in each section represent the different encoding format.
 Typically the third one on the list is for H264 (in the above example video6 and video2 are H264 formats).
 Keep those in mind for the next step.
 The video number won't change as long as the USB device doesn't get unplugged even when you reboot the Pi.
 ```{note}
 If you are unsure the device number you selected is 'H264' format, you can run `v4l2-ctl --list-formats --device *` to find out. (replace * with the device number)
 ```